 LASIK is made to reduce dependence on glasses or contact lenses, and most doctors are careful not to promise patients that they will never need glasses again.
 Eyes change with age, and as the lens inside the eye stiffens, it is not unusual for people to need reading glasses after LASIK.

-When determining success rates, most people look for data about 20/20 vision.
+When determining results and success rates, most people look for data about 20/20 vision.
 There are plenty of studies that suggest that LASIK can deliver 20/20 vision for people with astigmatism.

 For example, in a study published in the Journal of Refractive Surgery, researchers found that among people with myopia or myopia complicated by astigmatism, 92 percent of the eyes treated with LASIK achieved 20/20 vision.
 This seems like an exceptional success, but there were complications mentioned.
 The researchers found that people treated with LASIK faced difficulties, such as dry eye and poor low contrast vision.